apache/airflow-on-k8s-operator/docs/design.md

 The AirflowUI and NFS cluster are exposed via a service for use by the users and AirflowClusters.

 #### Persistent Volumes and claims
 NFS cluster and MySQL use PVCs for data durability in the face of temporary compute degradation.
 Persistent Volume(PV) matching the Persistent Volume Claim(PVC)  is used when pods are created.
 If a matching PV is not found, dynamic provisioning is used to provision a PV and attached to the PVC created by the StatefulSets.
-For an elastic scalable service, dynamic provisioning is prefered.
+For an elastic scalable service, dynamic provisioning is preferred.

 #### Pods
 StatefulSet creates Pods.
 For NFS and MySQL, Persistent Volumes are attached to the Pod based on the PVC in the StatefulSet spec.
 The AirflowUI and SQL-Proxy pods are simple single purpose pods and do not typically need data persistence.
 In case of MySQL controller, the details of MySQL pods can be found here.